aws-matthew-purcell/amazon-lex-mlu-workshop-2022/README.md

 * **Slot type name:** DrinkType
     * **Values:** `ice tea` , `energy drink` , `flavoured water`

-Now we have created our slot types, we can define the slots themselves.
-Scroll to the _Slots_ section.

 #### Create the Slots

 Now that we have created our Slot types, we can create the Slots.